 Internally, we talk about the importance of communication all the time, but it’s not always easy to do in the heat of a project.
 And this leads to my second reflection: showing empathy to founders is critical.

 Founders are often so removed from building the product, it’s painful for them.
 We see micromanagement from founders – that’s because it’s so hard to let go and leave someone else in charge of your baby.

 When I was a founder, I felt it too.
 At MOHARA, we always try to remember that and think about the stresses a founder is going through.
-It is a founders’ product, business, and it is what they live and breathe.
+It is a founders’ product, or business, and it is what they live and breathe.

 Solid, clear communication is what matters.
 No whitespace.
 Whitespace breeds uncertainty and risk.
 A founder dreads that terrible feeling of not knowing what is happening, and not being able to do anything about it.
-Imagine a hospital where a loved one is rushed into surgery, but nobody will tell you what’s happening.
-It’s enough to drive a parent wild; it’s so painful.
+Imagine a hospital where a loved one is rushed into surgery but nobody will tell you what’s happening.
+It’s enough to drive a parent wild, it’s so painful.

 And that’s also what it means to think like a founder – and think about what founders need.
 You need reassurance that we’re looking after your baby, we have its best interests at heart, and we’re being really clear about what is happening.